19shubh/frameworks-code-comparison/README.md

 ### AngularJS

-Constructor is used to inject dependencies, what is done implicitly by the [$inject](https://docs.angularjs.org/api/auto/service/$injector) service.
+Constructor is used to inject dependencies which is done implicitly by the [$inject](https://docs.angularjs.org/api/auto/service/$injector) service.

 `'ngInject'` annotation has been used which allows automatic method annotation by the ng-annotate plugin (e.g. [ng-annotate-loader](https://www.npmjs.com/package/ng-annotate-loader) for Webpack).
-That's essentially needed to counter minification problems.
+This is essentially needed to counter minification problems.

 ```js
 class ChangePasswordController {